-The skyscraper is built with 95% recycled materials.
+The futuristic skyscraper is built with 95% recycled materials.
 This makes it one of the most environmentally-friendly buildings across the country.
-An interesting fact is that the architects constructed the Shard with the reused remains after they demolished the Southwark’s Tower office building.
+An interesting fact is that the architects constructed the Shard with the reused remains after they demolished the Southwark's Tower office building.
 According to Soundproof Panda every single floor of the Shard is 100% soundproof, they achieved this by using a special screed isolation material on each floor.

 In addition, there are only 48 car parking spaces.
-This leads to less carbon emissions because people who visit the building should mostly use the public transport.
+This leads to fewer carbon emissions because people who visit the building should mostly use public transport.

 Enveloped in a countless number of windows

-People are able to recognise the emblematic look of the Shard thanks to it’s 11,000 glass panels.
+People are able to recognise the emblematic look of the Shard thanks to its 11,000 glass panels.
 They cover the entire construction.
 It’s amazing how much time and effort it takes to the commercial window cleaners to wash them all.
 There are about 6 rope access professionals who take care of the glass’ brightness.
-They work on one side per week, and after they clean each side, the window cleaners start from the beginning.
+They work on one side per week, and after they clean each side, the skyscraper window cleaners start from the beginning.